ddev/ddev.com/src/content/blog/contributor-training.md

 | [2023-08-29](https://www.timeanddate.com/worldclock/fixedtime.html?msg=DDEV+Contributor+Training&iso=20230829T08&p1=75&ah=1) | **Building and pushing an improved Docker image**: When DDEV needs a new image, what do you do? |

-Sign up on the simple form below to get the calendar invite with zoom link.
+Sign up on the simple form below to get the calendar invite with Zoom link.
 Drop by [Discord](https://discord.gg/hCZFfAMc5k) or send an email to `randy (at) localdev.foundation` if you want to talk more.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfEnj9ATnRc2G__Qx7ZWq039y3ER8UVx2utgkH6v4Ef50x4vw/viewform?embedded=true" width="640" height="1835" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>